 1. Bandhavgarh National Park, Madhya Pradesh

-Bandhavgarh National Park, the one the most popular Tiger Reserves of India is placed amid the Vindhya Hills of the Umaria district in Madhya Pradesh.
+Bandhavgarh National Park is one of the most popular Tiger Reserves in India placed amid the Vindhya Hills of the Umaria district in Madhya Pradesh.
 Blessed with immense scenic beauty, this national park of India has the highest population of tigers in India.
 Apart from that here you may also spot other species of leopards, jackal, deer, rhesus monkey, hyena and 22 more species including rare species of migratory birds.
 It homes largest breeding population of leopards and various species of deer.
-The park has been divided into three major zones named as Tala, Magdi, and Bamera.
+The park has been divided into three major zones named Tala, Magdi, and Bamera.
 Out of all, the Tala zone attracts a major number of tourists as it offers the highest tiger sighting opportunities.
 Elephant shows are also organized in the Magdi zone of the park to increase the chances of spotting the king of the jungle.
 Bandhavgarh is the perfect habitat for various flora and fauna because of its mixed vegetations from tall grasslands to thick Sal forest

 Indulge in excellent biodiversity of this Tiger reserve of India, a delight for wildlife photography.